12th March 24

 Please note that our three colleges, each with its own unique character, all share a common goal: to deliver outstanding educational and residential experiences for students aged 13 to 21.
 We do not provide university-level undergraduate or postgraduate education.

-Regional Manager Africa
+Senior International Regional Manager (Middle East, Africa & Americas)

 E: Wisam.Afisa@abbeydld.co.uk